 Make sure that downspouts are draining water away from your home rather than creating wet areas by your foundation.
 You can try redirecting downspouts so that the water falls away from your home by at least five feet rather than settling around it.
 It’s also a good idea to plant your garden at least one foot away from the border of your home.

 Gutters and downspouts should be kept clear at all times.
-By regularly checking gutters and downspouts you can ensure that your home will be kept humidity-free.
+By regularly checking gutters and downspouts you can ensure that your high humidity in your house during summer is lowered.
 Don’t forget to check for leaking faucets while you do your outdoor maintenance routine as well.
 Leaking faucets lead to pools of water that damage your foundation, bills, and indoor humidity.

 Check Your AC

-Although it may be difficult, increasing the temperature on the AC can help reduce humidity.
+Although it may be difficult, increasing the temperature on the Air Conditioner can help reduce humidity.
 An alternative to blasting the AC is to raise the temperature but then turn on the fan instead.
 As temperature increases, humidity decreases.

 Your AC drain lines and drip pans, which are the pipe and pan which carries water from humidity outside of your home, are often an overlooked source of humidity.
 Make sure that they are well checked and kept clear of water build up.